Bar-headed goose: Physiology and morphology

 The main physiological challenge of bar-headed geese is extracting oxygen from hypoxic air and transporting it to aerobic muscle fibres in order to sustain flight at high altitudes.
-Flight is very metabolically costly at high-altitudes because birds need to flap harder in thin air to generate lift.
+Flight is metabolically very costly at high-altitudes because birds need to flap harder in thin air to generate lift.
 Studies have found that bar-headed geese breathe more deeply and efficiently under low-oxygen conditions, which serves to increase oxygen uptake from the environment.
 The haemoglobin of their blood has a higher affinity for oxygen than that of low-altitude geese, which has been attributed to a single amino acid point mutation.
 This mutation causes a conformational shift in the haemoglobin molecule from the low-oxygen to the high-oxygen affinity form.
 The left-ventricle of the heart, which is responsible for pumping oxygenated blood to the body via systemic circulation, has significantly more capillaries in bar-headed geese than in lowland birds, maintaining oxygenation of cardiac muscle cells and thereby cardiac output.
 Compared to lowland birds, mitochondria (the main site of oxygen consumption) in the flight muscle of bar-headed geese are significantly closer to the sarcolemma, decreasing the intracellular diffusion distance of oxygen from the capillaries to the mitochondria.

 Bar-headed geese have a slightly larger wing area for their weight than other geese, which is believed to help them fly at high altitudes.
 While this decreases the power output required for flight in thin air, birds at high altitude still need to flap harder than lowland birds.

+Captivity and naturalisation

+The bar-headed goose is often kept in captivity, as it is considered beautiful and breeds readily.
+A small naturalised population of between 5–20 pairs is now breeding in Germany, derived from escaped captive birds.

+Recorded sightings in Great Britain are frequent, and generally relate to escapes or illegal deliberate releases.
+However, pairs of escaped birds bred on several occasions between 1996 and 2016; around five pairs were recorded in 2002, but only a single pair in 2015 and 2016, and no successful breeding since then.